Ken Simonton: College career

-Simonton always wanted to attend USC and was recruited to come to the Trojans by assistant coach Mike Riley.
+Simonton always wanted to attend University of Southern California and was recruited to come to the Trojans by assistant coach Mike Riley.
 That same Mike Riley was hired as the head coach of the Oregon State Beavers football program in 1997.
 Simonton chose to follow Riley to Oregon State instead of going to USC.

 In his freshman season (1998), Simonton had 1,028 rushing yards, only the second time a freshman running back had rushed for over a 1,000 yards in the Pac-10.
 He became the first freshman to ever rush for over 100 yards in his first game for Oregon State and then the first freshman to have back-to-back 100-yard rushing games.
 Simonton finished fourth in the Pac-10 in rushing with an average of 93.5 yards per game and was fourth in scoring with 78 points and 7.1 average points per game.
 In the final game of the season, Simonton scored the winning touchdown in overtime as Oregon State upset archrival Oregon 44–41.
 The Beavers named him a co-winner of their Rookie of the Year award.

 Simonton's sophomore season built upon the success of his freshman year.
 He set an OSU single-season scoring record with 118 points, single-season rushing record with 1,486 yards, and all-purpose running mark with 1,705 yards.
-For his success, he was named second-team All-Pac-10, first-team All-Pac-10 by the Seattle Post-Intelligencer, first-team All-Pac-10 by the Football News, honorable mention All-American by the Football News, and he was selected OSU's MVP of the Oahu Bowl vs. Hawaii.
+For his success, he was named second-team All-Pac-10, first-team All-Pac-10 by the Seattle Post-Intelligencer, first-team All-Pac-10 by the Football News, honorable mention All-American by the Football News, and he was selected OSU's MVP of the Oahu Bowl vs. University of Hawaiʻi.
 He established a Beaver record by rushing for over 100 yards in five straight games.